corvusfaber/node-temp/README.md

 Copy
 Edit
 python run_tests.py
-This script:
+This script will:

-Starts Minikube
+Start Minikube

-Builds and pushes the Docker image
+Build and push the Docker image

-Deploys MySQL and the Node.js app to Kubernetes
+Deploy MySQL and the Node.js app to Kubernetes

-Waits for pods and services to be ready
+Wait for pods and services to be ready

-Executes all integration tests
+Execute all integration tests

 ✅ Test Coverage
 Tests included in test_api.py: